MatMasIt/notesArchive/latest/Inglese/2022/gennaio/lunedì_31/compiti.md

 3. What’s the meaning of the “wall” in your opinion?
 The wall is the colelction of all kids, which are to the school system undistringuishable and dull bricks that form it

-Teacher so frustrated by strict iews that he reverses
+Teacher so frustrated by strict iews that he reverses on the boys his home sufferance and frustration

+H
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3MTI3MDE4MywxNTE4NzIxMjQ0XX0=
+eyJoaXN0b3J5IjpbMTYwOTM5MzIzNywxNTE4NzIxMjQ0XX0=
 -->